top of page

 LINK

-• The purpose of this law is to develop the provisions of the Constitution of the Republic, which refer to the protection, conservation and recovery of the environment; the sustainable use of natural resources that improve the quality of life of present and future generations; as well as, regulate public and private environmental management and environmental protection as a basic obligation of the State, municipalities and inhabitants in general; and ensure the application of international treaties or agreements concluded by The
+• The purpose of this law is to develop the provisions of the Constitution of the Republic, which refer to the protection, conservation and recovery of the environment; the sustainable use of natural resources that improve the quality of life of present and future generations; as well as, regulate public and private environmental management and environmental protection as a basic obligation of the State, municipalities and inhabitants in general; and ensure the application of international treaties or agreements concluded by El Salvador in this matter.

 LINK